-Girls Rock Camp Victoria acknowledges that the land on which we gather and learn together are the ancestral grounds of the Coast Salish Peoples, and the lək̓ʷəŋən (Lekwungen) People of the Esquimalt and Songhees Nations.
+Girls Rock Camp Victoria acknowledges that the land on which we gather and learn together are the ancestral grounds of the lək̓ʷəŋən (Lekwungen) (Esquimalt and Songhees Nations) and WSÁNAĆ Territories.
 We respectfully honour the responsibility we share in reconciliation and stewardship of this land alongside its ancestral First Peoples.

-Below you will find an informal list of resources to further your knowledge of Indigenous culture and history.
+Below is an informal resource list on Indigenous culture and history.
+This list is in no way definitive nor exhaustive.
+Our hope is that these supplement your ongoing learning journey.
 Please note these links will take you away from our website.

 A great intro to some fantastic films made by Indigenous women.

-Style guides for creating media (written, oral, visual and audio) about Indigenous Peoples.
+Style guides for creating media (written, verbal, visual and audio) about Indigenous Peoples.

 - Elements of Indigenous Style: A Guide for Writing By and About Indigenous Peoples